On the Circuit Diameter Conjecture: -Simplicity and Wedge-Simplicity

-The definition of $k$-wedge-simplicity may remind of the definition of continuous differentiability.
+Note that all wedges over the same facet are affinely isomorphic.
+Thus if there is a wedge over a facet that is \Csimple, then so are all wedges over that facet.
+This allows the simple wording ``a wedge is \Csimple'' (instead of ``there is a wedge that is \Csimple'') in the definition.
 With this terminology, we are ready to prove that a \Csimple\ polyhedron can be perturbed to obtain a wedge-simple polyhedron.

 \begin{lemma} Let $P$ be a \Csimple\ polyhedron.
 Then there is a wedge-simple polyhedron $P^*$ in the same dimension and with the same number of facets with $\diamp_\Circuits(P)\leq \diamp_\Circuits(P^*).$ \end{lemma}